Skip Navigation

 • Brave

-Once it identifies the browsers utilized on the endpoint, the PyInstaller will attempt to access browser profiles or user data folders.
+Once it identifies the browsers utilized on the endpoint, the PyInstaller EXE will attempt to access browser profiles or user data folders.
 For Chrome, we have seen Amber Albatross check the value of the following registry key:

 HKLM:\SOFTWARE\Policies\Google\Chrome\CloudManagementEnrollmentToken